CopperEgg/apidocs/index.md

 To obtain the APIKEY follow these steps.

-- Login to your account on CopperEgg.
+- Log in to your account on CopperEgg.
 - Go to Settings Tab.
-- Click on Personal Settings tab on the left hand side.
+- Click on Personal Settings tab on the left-hand side.
 - Scroll down to 'User API Access' Section, APIKEY is available here.

 HTTP and HTTPS both are supported.